-A common large scale or industrial use of heat recovery technology is to install it on boilers.
-Boilers work by converting the energy in a fuel for the purpose of heating water.
-The fuel is burned and the resulting heat gets transferred to water.
+A common large scale or industrial use of heat recovery technology is to install it for boilers and lead to huge savings and a significant reduction in carbon footprints.
+Boilers work by converting the energy from a fuel, such as oil, gas, or biomass, for the purpose of heating water.
+The fuel is burned and the resulting heat gets transferred to the water.

-During this process, the excess gas produced by the burning of the fuel leaves the boiler through a flue or chimney.
-Many boilers are inefficient, however, as some of the heat produced by burning the fuel can be lost through the flue, sometimes as much as 20%.
+During this process though, the excess gas produced by the burning of the fuel leaves the boiler through a flue or chimney.
+Many large scale boilers used by industrial organisations are inefficient because additional heat produced by burning fuel is lost through the flue, sometimes as much as 20%.

-Heat recovery systems can serve to minimise heat lost in this way.
 The heat contained in flue gases can be harnessed through the use of what are known as ‘boiler flue economisers’.
-These economisers are retrofitted to the flue itself, where they capture the flue gas in heat exchanger tubes.
+These are normally fitted to new boilers that are more eco-friendly but can be retrofitted to the flue itself, where they capture the gas in heat exchanger tubes.

-The un-heated water then passes over the heat exchanger tubes before it reaches the boiler, which means that less fuel needs to be used by the boiler to bring the water up to temperature, as the water has been preheated.
-This reduces the effect of what is known as ‘thermal shock’, which is caused by big differences in temperature.
+Unheated water passes over the heat exchanger tubes before it reaches the boiler, warming up beforehand.
+This means that less fuel needs to be used by the boiler to bring the water up to the right temperature.
+It also reduces the effect of what is known as ‘thermal shock’, which is caused by big differences in temperature and can add to the longevity of the system.
+The result is that large scale boilers with a heat recovery system like an economiser can help reduce costs and keep down that all important carbon footprint.

 As well as being suitable for oil, gas and CHP, it is also possible to combine heat recovery systems with other green or low-carbon technologies, such as wood chip boilers, onto which a flue economiser can be fitted.
 What’s more, specialist commercial premises may have other sources of waste heat which can be exploited, such as the exhaust air sections of certain industrial processes.